Orientation and Mobility Specialist

 - Experience working as part of a multi-disciplinary team;

-- Working knowledge of and/or certification in braille;
+- Working knowledge and/or certification in braille;

 - Ability to communicate in a sensitive, courteous manner with students, parents, staff and the general public;

-- Strong communication and organizational skills; and
+- Strong communication and organisational skills; and

-- Understanding of, and commitment to, confidentiality.
+- Understanding of and commitment to confidentiality.

 - Provide instruction in the use of electronic travel aids;

-- Consult with school personnel (i.e., teachers, administrators, assistants), parents, outside agencies, Blind/Low Vision Program colleagues concerning issues regarding accessibility needs to assist blind and visually impaired students;
+- Consult with school personnel (i.e., teachers, administrators, assistants), parents, outside agencies, and Blind/Low Vision Program colleagues concerning issues regarding accessibility needs to assist blind and visually impaired students;

 - Document student progress and prepare related reports;